 - 'Summer' flowers like dahlias, amaranth, zinnias, Queen Anne's lace.

-Eat from the garden this April.
+Eat from the garden this Autumn.

 Combining two of our favourite things: Cucumber + Kimchi.
 Fermented, crunchy, spicy and super easy, this is one ferment that you will want to make again and again.

 A fresh and chunky pesto, for summer and autumn.
 Naturally sweet, perfectly balanced, and great on everything from fresh pasta to your morning toast.

 "Be true, there is nothing that is more important.
 We feel super lucky to have had the confidence to follow our truth…”

 SukuHome visited recently, and took some shots and asked some questions about our everyday rituals.
 Here are a few of our answers:

 How do start your day?
 What sets the right tone for you?